-8 Conclusion
+8 CONCLUSION

-We have presented a set of methods than enable realtime reconstruction of pre-rendered video from an arbitrary point-of-view within an animated light field, that is capable to run at 90Hz on modern hardware, allowing smooth, highquality VR experiences.
+We have presented a set of methods than enable real-time reconstruction of pre-rendered video from an arbitrary point-of-view within an animated light field, that is capable to run at 90Hz on modern hardware, allowing smooth, high-quality VR experiences.
 Our camera placement method ensures that the datasets minimize redundancy among views.
 Our temporal compression methods are specialized for the color and depth streams, whereas they can also be used in tandem with hardware-accelerated, spatial texture compression formats.
 Decompression for both methods is very fast to evaluate and minimizes GPU memory bandwidth by only updating out-of-date and visible texture regions.
 Our runtime rendering algorithm is very easy to integrate due to its simplicity and uses prioritization heuristics to control the number of active viewpoints, and by extension, the performance versus quality tradeoff.

-In the example scenes, we have purposefully not used offline-rendered images containing camera effects such as depth of field and motion blur or participating media and other volumetric effects.
+In the example scenes, we have purposefully not used offlinerendered images containing camera effects such as depth of field and motion blur or participating media and other volumetric effects.
 Our method uses images capturing a single depth value per pixel, so there is a direct mapping of depth pixels to color pixels.
 As such, reconstruction using imagery with such effects would result in artifacts.
 In further work, we plan to add support for camera effects, such as depth of field and motion blur, as runtime components.

-In the future, we would like to improve support for thin geometry, volumetric effects and transparency.
+In the future, we would like to improve support for thin geometry and complex light paths, such as mirror-like specular reflections, refractions, caustics and transparency.
 We would also like to improve the spatial adaptivity of the compression codecs by using a subdivision scheme such as a quadtree.
 Hardware texture decompression informed by our scheme could reveal a much higher performance towards ultra high resolution VR.